Lepros311/CodingTracker/README.md

 # Coding Tracker

 The [Coding Tracker](https://www.thecsharpacademy.com/project/13/coding-tracker) project is focused on implementing Object Oriented Programming.
-It uses a SQLite databse to store coding sessions and Spectre.Console for formatting output.
+It uses a SQLite database to store coding sessions and Spectre.Console for formatting output.
 I used the Model-View-Controller pattern to organize my classes.
 This project is part of the curriculum from [The C# Academy](https://www.thecsharpacademy.com/).

 ## Requirements